 It's not easy to have useful conversations with customers.
 Make sure that your interviewers are trained in advance and ask the right questions to collect data as neutrally as possible.
 Take care to mitigate Confirmation Bias as well as Response Bias by applying the right interviewing technique.
 Learn more on our page about Customer Interviews.

 The following activities represent the core steps to discover customers:

-Decide on the customer & user situation you want to gain a better understanding of to scope your activities.
+Setup: Decide on the customer & user situation you want to gain a better understanding of to scope your activities.
 Identify suitable and "diverse" interviewees or places where you can observe your customers & users and prepare your interview / observation guideline.
-Decide on channels, products & services you use for your DIY activities.
+Decide on channels, products & services you want to use for your DIY activities.
 Define who else you can talk to (expert talks with customer support, sales or dealers), what existing behavioral data you could use and schedule your next steps.

-Conduct your research according to your observation / interview guideline and capture results (sound, pictures, videos).
+Conduct: Conduct your research according to your observation / interview guideline and capture results (sound, pictures, videos).
 A research expert may accompany first interviews (coaching-on-the-job) to ensure quality and help you to improve your research technique.
 Also, start your DIY activities, expert talks and desk research (e.g. Quantitative Data Analysis).

-Document the results in a visual way and share them with your team (e.g. Customer Card or a Mind Map).
+Review: Document the results in a visual way and share them with your team (e.g. Customer Card or a Mind Map).
 Analyse your findings together and enrich it with additional information (see Target Groups Matrix Analysis above).
 Define your primary target group(s) with a "Job(s) to get done" statement for your Business Model.

 Shall I conduct interviews or observe customers & users?
 It depends on the access to your customers and users and if you have the chance to observe them in the situation relevant to you with as little interference as possible.
 If this is no problem, social roles, workarounds, subconscious behaviors and emotions are often easier to observe than to enquire about.
 In the best case, try to combine both methods.